 The UKCS is not subject to UK immigration control, however, anyone looking to work offshore must ensure they comply with the relevant rules and ensure they have the appropriate permission to enter the UK and travel offshore to the UKCS for work.

-The UKCS should not be confused with the 12-mile zone which is defined as ‘UK territorial waters’, where UK immigrations controls are applied as they are within the UK.
+The UKCS should not be confused with the 12-mile zone surrounding the UK, which is defined as ‘UK territorial waters’, where UK immigrations controls are applied as they are within the UK.

 Individuals working in UK territorial waters or international waters will need to have a UK work visa, which, depending on the individual’s circumstances and eligibility, could include the Skilled Worker visa, Senior or Specialist Worker or a frontier worker permit.

 Do you need a visa to work offshore on the UKCS?

-Individuals seeking entry to the UK as offshore workers do not require authorisation for employment on the UKCS and, as a concession, they can be given leave to enter the UK so as to go offshore to carry out their work.
+Individuals seeking entry to the UK as offshore workers require authorisation for employment on the UKCS and, as a concession, they can be given leave to enter the UK so as to go offshore to carry out their work.